The Galleria: History

-In 1996 Dayton-Hudson Corporation (now Target Corporation), parent company of Marshall Field's, exited the Texas market and sold its Marshall Field's Texas stores.
-The San Antonio location was sold to Macy's, and three Houston and Dallas stores to Saks Fifth Avenue.
-Saks Fifth Avenue would relocate its Post Oak Boulevard location into the Galleria as a flagship location after extensive renovations.
+In 1996, Dayton-Hudson Corporation (now Target Corporation), parent company of Marshall Field's, exited the Texas market and sold its Marshall Field's Texas stores.
+The San Antonio location was sold to Macy's, and three Houston and Dallas stores were sold to Saks Fifth Avenue.
+Saks Fifth Avenue would relocate its Post Oak Boulevard location to the Galleria as a flagship location after extensive renovations.
 The new Saks Fifth Avenue opened in 1997.

+The Song “Dilbar” By Alka Yagnik from the movie Sirf Tum (1999) was recorded here in the rotating waterfall, tower, and fountain.
 Hines Interests sold the mall in 1999 to a partnership of Urban Shopping Centers, Inc. and institutional funds advised by Walton Street Capital, LLC.
 The Walton Street affiliated funds separately purchased the office and hotel buildings at this time.
 Urban, in turn, was purchased by Netherlands-headquartered real estate investment group Rodamco North America, N.V. in 2000.
 Rodamco sold part of its stake in 2001 to the real estate investment arm of CalPERS as it tried to thwart a hostile takeover by a consortium including Westfield Group and Simon Property Group.
 Ultimately unsuccessful in preventing the buyout, Rodamco's ownership interest and management operation of the mall was acquired by Simon Property Group in early 2002.

 During these rapid ownership changes, development continued on a third expansion of the shopping center, known as Galleria IV.
 Completed in March 2003, it added 800000 sqft to the south, anchored by Nordstrom and Foley's, as well as an additional 70 stores.
-Upon completion of Galleria IV, the shopping mall totaled 2.4 million ft² (220,000 m²) of retail space which included many high-end boutiques, such as Rolex, Escada, Ferragamo, Van Cleef & Arpels, Tods, Kenzo, Graff, Hublot, Dolce & Gabbana, Fabrege, Chopard, Christian Dior, DeBeers, Bottega Veneta, Balmain, Alexander McQueen, Tom Ford, Louis Vuitton, Gucci, Kate Spade, Cartier, Carolina Herrera, Ralph Lauren, Giorgio Armani, Jimmy Choo, Bvlgari, Valentino, Coach, Fendi, Chanel, Christofle, Tiffany & Co.
-Yves Saint Laurent, Burberry, Versace, Prada, Celine, Balenciaga, and Tory Burch.
+Upon completing Galleria IV, the shopping mall totaled 2.4 million ft² (220,000 m²) of retail space.

-In January 2005, Lord & Taylor closed their store, with its former space being partially demolished and incorporated into the mall as an additional 100,000 ft² (9,300 m²) of retail space that opened in August 2006.
+An additional 100,000 ft² (9,300 m²) of retail space opened in August 2006.
 This redevelopment included a Kona Grill, Oceanaire Seafood Room, Del Frisco's Steakhouse, Gigi's Asian Bistro, and nine other retail stores.
 During the reconstruction, some of the former Lord & Taylor infrastructure was recycled, although a section of catwalks dating back to the Galleria II's 1976 expansion was demolished; this trend was similar to the Galleria IV's expansion in 2002.